ordina-jworks/ordina-jworks.github.io/_posts/2018-09-15-docker-networking-with-weave.md

 The reason for this is that I want to demonstrate that applications can access each other through the internal weave network by their container name. <br />
 I could not demonstrate this last time with angular because angular code is rendered inside the browser on the client side. <br />
 Our client's browser is not inside the weave network so it has no way to resolve the webservice call from our frontend application to our rest-service in the angular scenario.<br />
 In this example our go frontend renders the html response on the server side.
-So the code that calls the rest-service is running inside the docker container and is thus a part of the weave network.<br />
+So the code that calls the rest-service is running inside the Docker container and is thus a part of the weave network.<br />
 That is also the reason why we can access our rest backend via following url:
 <p>
     <img class="image" style="max-width:633px" alt="Weave install result" src="/img/2018-09-15-docker-networking-with-weave/frontend-call-to-backend.png" />